Meet WHO Director-General Tedros Adhanom Ghebreyesus

-Prior to his current position at the United Nations’ health organization WHO, Tedros, was a leader of the Ethiopian People’s Revolutionary Democratic Front (EPRDF).
+Prior to his current position at the WHO, the United Nations’ health organization, Tedros, was a leader of the Ethiopian People’s Revolutionary Democratic Front (EPRDF).

 The group overthrew the government of Ethiopia to seize control of the country in the 1990s and was designed a “terrorist organization” by the U.S. “on the basis of its violent activities before it became part of the ruling coalition.”

 A memo from the Department of Homeland Security in 2014 details the background of the EPRDF.